Feb 19, 2021 | Poland Fights With COVID.

-A few Polish hotels rent rooms per hour (usually, at unusually low prices, e.g. 1 PLN= 0.23 EUR per hour), and deliver meals coming from the hotel kitchen straight to the hotel room.
+A few Polish hotels rent rooms per hour (usually, at unusually low prices, for example 1 PLN= 0.23 EUR per hour) and deliver meals coming from the hotel kitchen straight to the hotel room.
 You can’t deny it’s a home delivery!

 A restaurant in Cracov rents tables per hour.
 After signing a rental contract, clients can eat their home delivery meal at the site, as they formally rent the table,

 A restaurant in Łódź offers workshops in “correct usage of cutlery and consumption of coffee, tea, and snacks.”
-After filling in a questionnaire, every participant of the workshop receives a one of seven stands and a package of didactic materials (i.e., cutlery, coffee, tea, and snacks),
+After filling in a questionnaire, every participant of the workshop receives a one of seven stands and a package of didactic materials (in other words, cutlery, coffee, tea, and snacks)